top of page

 We all have delicate skin, not just newborns and babies.
 And since skin is our largest organ and defends us against infection, we must protect it!

-Almost 95% of commercial baby shampoos contain chemicals that are damaging to the skin.
+Almost 95% of mainstream baby shampoos contain ingredients that are damaging to the skin.
+We belielve this must change, by first understanding about baby's skin:

-Infant skin is even more delicate than adult skin, with a pH level ranging between 6.34 and 7.5, which is a lot more alkaline... we need to protect it!
-Commercial shampoos, conditioners and creams do not take this into consideration, and washing your baby's skin and peach-fuzz hair on a daily basis can be harmful for their skin.
+Infant skin is even more delicate than adult skin, with a pH level ranging between 6.34 and 7.5, which is a lot more alkaline than adult skin which is 5-5.5... so we must do everything possible to protect it because too many shampoos, conditioners and creams do not consider this.
+Plus, if you're washing your baby's skin and delicate hair daily you could be harming their skin's microbiome.

-It's a perfect moment to teach your baby that they do NOT need to bathe every day, nor do they need to be washed down with soaps and lathered with creams afterward.
+It's a perfect moment to teach your baby that they do NOT need to bathe every day, nor do they need to be washed down with bubbly soaps and slathered with creams afterward.

-Babies enjoy night-time bath, but a simple warm water bath will be enough to soothe and calm them before bedtime.
-The warm water will make them happy, and the natural pH of tap water - which is what we all use in the bath - will be enough to gently wipe off any excess sweat or dirt that may be trapped in between baby's folds...
-IT'S TRUU!
+Babies enjoy nighttime baths, yet a simple warm water bath will be enough to soothe and calm them before bedtime.
+The warm water will make them calm, and the natural pH of tap water – which is what we all use in the bath – will be enough to gently wipe off any excess sweat or dirt that may be trapped in between baby's folds...
+Let's face it, babies are not that dirty and do not require daily baths!

 Here are some TRUU questions often asked by parents, and our answers: